jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 Everything that Oboe is designed to do can already be achieved by combining a SAX parser with imperatively coded node selection.
-This has not been adopted widely because it requires verbose, difficult programming in a style which is unfamiliar to most programmers.
+This has not been widely adopted because it requires verbose, difficult programming in a style which is unfamiliar to most programmers.
 With this in mind it is a high priority to design a public API for Oboe which is concise, simple, and resembles other commonly used tools.
-If Oboe's API is made similar to common tools, a lesser modification should be required to switch existing projects to streaming HTTP.
+If Oboe's API is made similar to common tools a lesser modification should be required to switch existing projects to streaming HTTP.

 For some common use cases it should be possible to create an API which